Table of Contents

 C. Non-Resident Cards

 Any non-resident (defined as a person who does not live, own property, work or attend school within the boundaries of East Windsor, Ewing, Hightstown, Hopewell Township, Lawrence, Robbinsville or West Windsor townships) may purchase a library card for $75 per year.
-Senior citizens, 62 years or older, who live in Mercer County, but not in a participating municipality, may purchase a library card for $10 per year.
+Senior citizens, 62 years or older, who live in Mercer County, but not in a participating municipality, may purchase a non-contributing senior card for $10 per year.
 A non-resident library card is issued upon completion of an application, presentation of current, valid photographic identification, proof of address and payment of the processing or annual fee.
 As a courtesy to our non-resident patrons who pay for their library privileges, the library will issue cards to a spouse or minor child(ren) living in the household.
 The library will not issue a free library card to any other adult living in the household.

 D. Business Cards